GALAXYDOMINATOR0/Galactic-Essentials/README.md

+Sure!
+Here’s the updated **README.md** with a **Contributors** section.
+It includes a place where you can list people who have helped with the project, whether it's code contributions, ideas, or anything else.

+---

+markdown
 # 🌌 Galactic Essentials

 **Galactic Essentials** is a lightweight, modern essentials plugin built for SMP servers.
 It includes core quality-of-life commands such as teleport requests, balance tracking, clickable messages, and full configuration support — all designed for simplicity, performance, and customization.